struppigel/PortEx/README.md

 * Dumping of sections, resources, overlay, embedded ZIP, JAR or .class files
 * Scanning for file format anomalies, including structural anomalies, deprecated, reserved, wrong or non-default values.
 * Visualize PE file structure, local entropies and byteplot of the file with variable colors and sizes
-* Calculate Shannon Entropy for files and sections
+* Calculate Shannon Entropy and Chi Squared for files and sections
 * Calculate ImpHash and Rich and RichPV hash values for files and sections
+* Parse RichHeader and verify checksum
+* Calculate and verify Optional Header checksum
-* Scan for PEiD signatures or your own signature database
+* Scan for PEiD signatures, internal file type signatures or your own signature database
 * Scan for Jar to EXE wrapper (e.g. exe4j, jsmooth, jar2exe, launch4j)
 * Extract Unicode and ASCII strings contained in the file
-* Overlay detection and dumping
 * Extraction and conversion of .ICO files from icons in the resource section
 * Extraction of version information and manifest from the file
 * Reading .NET metadata and streams (Alpha)

-For more information have a look at [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki) and the [Documentation](http://katjahahn.github.io/PortEx/javadocs/)
+For more information have a look at [PortEx Wiki](https://github.com/struppigel/PortEx/wiki) and the [Documentation](http://struppigel.github.io/PortEx/javadocs/)

 ## PortexAnalyzer CLI and GUI